Landscape Architects

 Biography

 David Wagner was born and raised in Winnipeg, Manitoba.
-In 1972, Wagner graduated from the University of Manitoba with a bachelor’s degree in Economics and History.
-In 1973, Wagner began working as a Student of Accounts for the accounting firm Clarkson Gordon & Co. in Winnipeg.
-By 1975, he became a Grounds Keepers at the University of Saskatchewan in Saskatoon and that same year he began working on his Masters in Landscape Architecture at the University of Manitoba.
-While working on his Masters, Wagner worked as a Landscape Designer for Parks Canada from 1976 to 1978.
-When he left Parks Canada, Wagner took a position as Staff Landscape Architect with the firm Dunbar Paterson Rose Associates.
-In 1979, Wagner left his position with Dunbar Paterson Rose Associates to found his own firm, David Wagner Landscape Architects.
+In 1972, he graduated from the University of Manitoba with a Bachelor Degree in Economics and History.
+Following his BA, David studied public accounting which ultimately served him well in business.
+In 1975 he began working on his Master of Landscape Architecture at the University of Manitoba and became a groundskeeper at the University of Saskatchewan in Saskatoon in that same year.
+While at university, from 1976 -1978, Wagner worked as a Landscape Designer for Parks Canada.
+He then took a position as Staff Landscape Architect with the firm Dunbar Paterson Rose.

-In addition to his work as a landscape architect, Wagner has been a guest lecturer and instructor for various institutions.
-For example, Wagner has acted as a Guest Studio Critic, Guest Lecturer, and External Examiner for the Thesis Committee all for the Department of Landscape Architecture at the University of Manitoba.
-Wagner has also been an Instructor at the University of Winnipeg.
-He has sat on committees for the City of Winnipeg, such as the Urban Design Review Committee, and has several professional memberships, including the Golf Course Superintendents Association of America and the Donald Ross Society.
-Further, Wagner is a member of the Manitoba Association for Landscape Architects and the International Federation of Landscape Architects.
-He is also a member and fellow of the CSLA.
+In addition to his work as a Landscape Architect, Wagner has been a guest lecturer and instructor at various institutions.
+He has acted as a Guest Studio Critic, Guest lecturer and External Examiner for the Thesis Committee at the University of Manitoba.
+He was an instructor at the University of Winnipeg, the University of Manitoba Department of Agriculture and River East School Division.
+He has sat on Committees for the City of Winnipeg, such as the Urban Design Review Committee.
+Wagner has served as an expert witness for a number of legal disputes and arbitrations with respect to turf and other landscape issues.

 Projects